 After this brief interlude, I continue with some other representative captions of the images of other modern buildings showcased in the book The International Style, before making some conclusive remarks.
 Then, we read about ‘variety of surfaces’, ‘window wall covered by blue raw silk curtain’, ‘a wall of book on palissander shelves, white plaster ceiling, and straw matting on the floor’ (Apartment Study, New York, 1930; architect: Mies van der Rohe), ‘various projections’, ‘metal and stucco spandrels’, ‘regularity of structure’ (Lovell House, Los Angeles, California, 1929; architect: Richard J. Neutra), ‘projecting balconies’, ‘screens’ (Row of Small Houses — Weissenhofsiedlung, Stuttgart, Germany, 1927; architect: J.J.P.
 Oud), ‘wall surface’, ‘wooden windows frames’, ‘windows as a continuous band or second storey wall screen’ (Shops – Siedlung Kiefhoek, Rotterdam, Holland, 1928-1930; architect: J.J.P.
 Oud), ‘subordinate rooms’, ‘rounded chimney’, ‘simple rectangular block’ (Church – Siedlung Kiefhoek, Rotterdam, Holland, 1928-1930; architect: J.J.P.
 Oud), ‘luxurious and feminine character’, ‘white material of various textures’ (Bedroom in the Berlin building Exposition, Berlin, Germany, 1931; architect: Lily Reich), ‘curved end […] gives distinction to the whole design’, ‘fenestration’ (Apartment House — Siedlung Siemensstadt, Berlin, Germany, 1930; architect: Hans Scharoun), ‘ribbon windows’, ‘doors arranged to the window rhythm’ (Professional Women’s Residence, Basel, Switzerland, 1928; architects: Artaria & Schmidt), ‘clear design’, ‘window detail’, ‘color is coral red’ (Waldner House, Basel, Switzerland, 1930; architects: Artaria & Schmidt) ‘common rooms’, ‘one-room apartments oriented to the south’, ‘the wall above the balcony is pale blue and that below bright red.
 Other walls and posts are white’, ‘excellent refinement’ (Budge Home for the Aged, Frankfort, Germany, 1929-1930; architects: Stam & Moser), ‘long thin roof slab’, ‘terrace overlooking the water’ (Bathing Beach, near Zurich, Switzerland, 1928; architects: Steger & Egender), ‘wooden houses facing south’, ‘roofs are not flat but the pitch is made slight’ (Siedlung of the Swedish cooperative Society, near Stockholm, Sweden, 1930; architect: Eskil Sundhal), ‘painted match-boarding admirably used on wood construction’, ‘pipe support’, ‘walls are pale lemon yellow; base and entrance are mahogany red’ (Biological Laboratory, Highlands, North Carolina, 1931; architects: Tucker & Howell; consultant: Oscar Stonorov), ‘brick courses’, ‘wall of glass’ (Schulz House, Westphalia, Germany, 1928; architect: Lois Welzenbacher), ‘curved corner’ (Apartment house, Innsbruck, Austria, 1930; architect: Lois Welzenbacher), ‘rounded edges blur the effect of volume’ (Electrical Laboratory, Tokyo, Japan, 1929; architect: Mamoru Yamada), ‘projecting wing’, ‘set-back sun terraces’ (Childern Clinic, Essen, Germany, 1930; architect: Essen Office of the City Architect), ‘adjustment to site’, ‘light to each row of classroom with their garden’ (Friedrich Ebert School, Frankfurt, Germany, 1931; architect: Ernst May, Frankfurt Office of the City Architect), ‘slanted roof’, ‘traditional planning on symmetrical axes’ (Exposition Building, Mannheim, Germany, 1930; architect: Mannheim Office of the City Architect), ‘vertical and curved elements’, ‘functional justification’, ‘aesthetic success’ (Electro-Physical Laboratory, Moscow, ex USSR, 1927; architect: Government Architects), ‘the line of the roof slab is unnecessarily complicated by the jog and curving corners’ (Automatic Post Office, Stuttgart, Germany, 1931; architect: Postal Administration).

-Images 25-33: Examples of modern architectures showcased in the book The International Style (1932), by Henry-Russell Hitchcock and Philip Johnson (for references and credits of each Image see the paragraph below).
+Images 25-33 (above): Examples of modern architectures showcased in the book The International Style (1932), by Henry-Russell Hitchcock and Philip Johnson (for references and credits of each Image see the paragraph below: Places and The International Style).

 Were architects, until the 1930s, so blind or short-sighted not to see what seems so evident for us, modern-day architects?
 Evidently, the explanation (and space as well) is somewhere else, not certainly, or not directly, in the actual world of walls, roofs, ceilings, floors, doors, windows, their materials, colours and textures.
 But if space does not directly belong to the realm of those actual, physical elements that constitute the domain of realized architectures, is it still possible to interpret architecture as a spatial discipline, sic et simpliciter, or to say that architecture is an art (and science) of space, as it has been said by modern historians and critics and it is now widely accepted by architects?
 Or should we better amend and go beyond that interpretation offering a more encompassing vision concerning the complex phenomenon of architecture?
-Can the concept of place — a revised concept in the overarching sense that I’m proposing here — be representative of those concrete elements of architecture so that the placial hypothesis in architecture can complement the spatial hypothesis allowing architecture to reach its fully-fledged potentiality and development as the discipline of dwelling place and space?
+Can the concept of place — a revised concept in the overarching sense that I’m proposing here — be representative of those concrete elements of architecture so that the placial hypothesis in architecture can complement the spatial, or spacial, hypothesis allowing architecture to reach its fully-fledged potentiality and development as the discipline of dwelling place and space?
 Isn’t architecture a complex and encompassing phenomenon that embraces both the placiality of physicochemical, biological (hence ecological), sociocultural processes and the spatiality of symbolic processes, which, taken together, square the circle of reality in any of its multifarious aspects and values, in the compass between the concrete and the abstract?
-If so, why this continuous, redundant and almost exclusive reference to the abstracting character of space to offer architecture (and related spatial disciplines like urban planning and design or even interior design) a proper ground, overlooking — if not disregarding — what is necessary (i.e. place — the environment and its processes) for any typology of space to exist?
+If so, why this continuous, redundant and almost exclusive reference to the abstracting character of space to offer architecture (and related spatial disciplines like urban planning and design or even interior design) a proper ground, overlooking — if not disregarding — what is necessary for any typology of space to exist, i.e., place — or the environment and its processes?

 1. Innsbruck, Apartment House, Lois Welzenbacher, 1930